 More flexible scheduling would help too.
-Right now, Phillips and Miltner wrote, the schedules of older health care workers look a lot like those of their younger colleagues.
+Right now, Jennan Phillips and Rebecca Miltner wrote, the schedules of older health care workers look a lot like those of their younger colleagues.
 Many work more than eight hours a day and 40 hours a week, “including successive night and weekend shifts”.

 That doesn’t encourage nurses to keep working, but it’s also plain dangerous.
 Research about older workers has shown that the risk of incidents and injuries is higher on evening and especially night shifts, and increases even more when you work several night shifts in a row.
 Phillips and Miltner mention one study which found that nearly a quarter of nurses with at least 28 years of experience who had been working long hours for five years straight had been injured at work.

 Outdated practices like the so-called “proper body mechanics” that still force nurses to manually lift and move patients, and cause them to “suffer more debilitating back and other injuries than almost any other occupation,” need to be phased out.

 No wonder that almost half of health care workers over 50 would prefer to work fewer hours — but it’s an issue for younger nurses too.
 Shifts of up to twelve hours are not just causing injuries and illnesses, but “fatigue-related nursing errors” as well.
 They also add to high turnover rates, as nurses who work long shifts “report more burnout and greater job dissatisfaction, and are more likely to resign”.
 That doesn’t just put nurses and patients at risk, it hurts the bottom line of employers too.